Ethereum Review 2025: Investment Guide

 - Institutional Adoption: ETH ETFs and corporate treasury allocation

-- DeFi Growth: Continued expansion of decentralized finance
+- DeFi Growth: Continued expansion of decentralised finance

 - Staking Adoption: More ETH locked in staking contracts